Wenda Xu (许闻达)

 project page / arXiv / code / HuggingFace

 SEScore is a reference-based text-generation evaluation metric that requires no pre-human-annotated data to train on.
 We develop a novel stratified error synthesis to synthesize diverse errors with varying severity levels at raw data.
-Then, we learn a neural metric to automatically give ratings to model generated texts.
-Its effectiveness over prior methods like BLEU, BERTScore, COMET and BLEURT has been demonstrated on various NLG tasks.

 CA*: Addressing Evaluation Pitfalls in Computation-Aware Latency for Simultaneous Speech Translation